Download “Let the People Rejoice” — 86 classic hymns. (It’s a large zip file, about 327MB, so it will take a minute or two.)

 Download the Christmas songbook.

 If you have trouble with the downloads, read this troubleshooting guide.

 A reminder: These professionally recorded hymns are not typical performance tracks.
 They are specifically arranged as sing-alongs for elders with Alzheimer’s and other dementias; that is, slower, shorter, and in a lower key than usual.
 (But of course anyone may enjoy them.)

 Here’s a good, simple article about how MP3 files work.
 As the article says, “MP3 is simply a file format that compresses a song into a smaller size so it is easier to move around and store on your home computer or portable music player,” such as an iPhone or iPod.

 How to use these recordings

-With this collection of 58 hymns, you can:
+With this hymns collection, you can: